snake-charmer-devs/snake-charmer/README.md

 ## Introduction

-Wouldn't it be great if you could magic up a local IPython Notebook server, complete with SciPy, Pandas, Matplotlib, PyMC, scikit-learn and all the usual goodness, and running the latest version of Python, just by typing one line?
+Wouldn't it be great if you could magic up a local IPython Notebook server, complete with SciPy, Pandas, Matplotlib, PyMC, scikit-learn, R integration, and all the usual goodness, and running the latest version of Python, just by typing one line?

     vagrant up charmed34